Basement Conversion Cost

 If there is an existing basement which is dry and well waterproofed, converting storage space to living space is fairly easy and well within the scope of the average DIY enthusiast.

-However, if there is damp, or the basement needs excavating to provide more headroom or needs to be extended – then this is a job best left to the experts!
-Excavating around the foundations of a property is not a job for an amateur and there will likely need to be some underpinning required for structural safety.
+However, if it is damp, or the basement needs excavating to provide more headroom or needs to be extended – then this is a job best left to the experts!
+Excavating around the foundations of a property is not a job for an amateur, and there will likely need to be some underpinning required for structural safety.

 Getting this wrong could cause the basement to collapse and even damage the structure of the property!

-• The main problem with any subterranean space is lack of natural light - consider skylights, sun pipes and tunnels
+- The main problem with any subterranean space is the lack of natural light - consider skylights, sun pipes and tunnels.

-• Many Victorian and Edwardian houses already have basements and with sturdy foundations can be ideal for conversion
+- Many Victorian and Edwardian houses already have basements, and sturdy foundations can be ideal for conversion.

 FAQs